dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 174,11,253,4,7,0
 2,12,5,10,0,4
 1,8,9,5,104,4
-END
 ```
 Note, there are six data points on each line and there are five row, meaning
 the image is 6x5.

-After the `END` line of "Green" image data, the next line will have the string `RED`
+After the "Green" image data, the next line will have the string `RED`
 to indicate that the image data on the following lines will be for the "Red"
 channel of the RGB image.
 This data will be exactly the same size as the
 "Green" data in terms of the number of points per line and the number of lines.